-12.4.61.
-The Diseworth Conservation Area contains a number of buildings identified as non-designated heritage of interest in the CAA.
-The impact of the EMG2 Main Site in regard to these buildings has been incorporated into the assessment of the Diseworth Conservation Area as a whole.
+- 12.4.64.
+The Diseworth Conservation Area (BH2) contains a number of buildings identified as nondesignated heritage of interest in the CAA.
+The impact of the EMG2 Works in regard to these buildings has been incorporated into the assessment of the Diseworth Conservation Area as a whole. - 12.4.65.
+The Highway Works have been assessed has having no impact on non-designated built heritage assets.